 - Conference room phone

-- Conference room displays
+- Conference room scheduling and displays

 - Appropriate furniture, i.e. conference table, chairs, storage unit, whiteboard, mini fridge